darrenwaters/incidentrates/README.md

 Exporting the csv to Excel and then sorting and filtering manually led to an interesting finding.
 Cathays South has the highest 7 day rolling averages of Covid incidences per 100,000 people - 2,060, more than twice the rate of any other local area in Wales.

+In fact, what's clear is that areas with high student populations in Cardiff are hotspots for Covid currently.